Why does drywall crack?

 The wrong type of drywall mud was used

 One reason drywall cracks is because the wrong type of drywall mud was used when taping the seams.
 Some drywall mud has more adhering ability and should be used when taping drywall, whereas other types of drywall mud should only be used in finishing.
 Some drywall mud products are intended only for second or third coats.
 You can read much more about different types of drywall mud, and when they should be used.

 Some drywall tapers say that mesh tape should never be used in drywall taping because it is not as strong as paper tape.
-Other drywall tapers say that mesh tape is fine as long as it is used with quick setting drywall mud (SHEETROCK® BRAND easy-sand or Pro Form® BRAND stay-smooth joint compounds).
-We have found mesh drywall tape to work well as long as it is bedded-in with hot mud.
-Using all purpose or lightweight drywall mud with mesh tape can often lead to cracking.
+Other drywall tapers say that mesh tape is fine as long as it is used with quick set drywall mud (SHEETROCK® BRAND easy-sand or Pro Form® BRAND stay-smooth joint compounds).
+We have found mesh drywall tape to work well as long as it is bedded-in with quick set drywall mud (hot mud).
+Using an all-purpose or lightweight drywall mud with mesh tape often results in drywall cracks.

 Cracks sometimes develop where drywall corner bead is installed.
 This is often due to improper installation.
 There are different types of corner bead and each type has specific requirements for installation.

 For example, vinyl corner bead can be installed with spray adhesive but if the wrong type or not enough adhesive is used, cracking may occur when the building settles.
 If staples are used to install vinyl corner bead and it is not done properly, it can cause cracking later on.
 When installing metal corner bead, screws or nails are required to give the corner sufficient strength.
 However, if not enough fasteners are used or they are spaced too far apart, it can lead to cracking during settling.